-We periodically produce case studies for external bodies, such as the Sustainable Development Unit and NHS Improvement, as well as presenting work at conferences and events.
+We periodically produce case studies for external bodies, shared nationally, such as those for the Sustainable Development Unit and NHS Improvement, and globally via the Global Green and Health Hospitals Network.
+We also present some of our work at conferences and events throughout the year.